 - Pickled jalapeños or salsa (optional)

-- Heat a medium-sized saucepan over medium heat, then wash and cut your potato, onion and carrots into small cubes.
+- Heat a medium-sized saucepan over medium heat, and add the potato, carrots and onion.
 Cover with vegetable broth, put on the lid and bring to a boil.

-- Turn down the heat and let everything simmer until very tender for about 15 minutes.
+- Turn down the heat and let simmer until very tender for about 15 minutes.

-- Once cooked, transfer the veggies together with the cooking water to a blender and add the rest of the ingredients for your vegan nacho cheese.
+- Once cooked, transfer the veggies and the cooking water to a blender and add the rest of the ingredients for your vegan nacho cheese.

-- To create a richer vegan nacho cheese, add some nuts or nut butter to the blender.
+- To create a richer vegan nacho cheese, add some nuts or nut butter.

 - For a deeper flavor, add a spritz of tamari or soy sauce!
 You can also add chipotle powder, mustard, hot sauce or smoked paprika.

-- Serve with oil-free tortilla chips, over baked potatoes, pasta dishes or any other way you like!
+- Serve with tortilla chips, baked potatoes, pasta dishes or any other way you like!

 - Find many more ideas and tips in the article.